Ads

 Figure 1.
 Trim tabs

 Servo tabs, sometimes referred to as flight tabs, are commonly installed on large or heavily loaded control surfaces.
 These tabs move in response to pilot input and, through aerodynamic force, assist in moving the main control surface in the desired direction.
-In this system, only the servo tab is directly actuated by the pilot’s control input, and the movement of the primary control surface is a result of the aerodynamic force generated by the tab.
+In this system, only the servo tab is directly actuated by the pilot’s control input, while the primary control surface moves as a result of the aerodynamic force generated by the tab.
 Servo tabs significantly reduce control forces, especially at higher airspeeds.

 Balance tabs are designed to move in the opposite direction of the primary flight control surface.
 As the tab deflects, aerodynamic forces acting on it help reduce the hinge moment of the main control surface, thereby assisting the pilot in moving the control.
 Balance tabs are effective in decreasing control forces while maintaining conventional control system operation.